epsy/clize/docs/docstring-reference.rst

     def func(arg):
         """
         :param arg: arg is documented in the main function
-        :param option: option is overriden in the main function
+        :param option: option is overridden in the main function
         """
         return arg